heksaani/InnuendoCliCpouta/README.md

    # -r    Reports.
 Write analysis results and reports to DB
    # -f    Metadata file

-   # You can monitor the real progress of batch jobs by going into directory where job is running
+   # You can monitor the progress of batch job by going into directory where job is running
    # your job name is your metadata file name without .csv extension

-   cd /mnt/rv_data/jobs/your-user-name/job_folder or cd /mnt/thl_data/jobs/your-user-name/job_folder
+   > cd /mnt/rv_data/jobs/your-user-name/job_folder or cd /mnt/thl_data/jobs/your-user-name/job_folder
-   vi/vim/nano nextflow_log.txt
+   > vi/vim/nano nextflow_log.txt
+   # You can check the status of running jobs

+   > squeue -l -u user_name

    # view reports file
-   cd reports
+   > cd reports
    # Check the folder with important files for saving. this folder is created once job is successfully finished.
-   cd Final_results
+   > cd Final_results

   ```
  - **Examining your reports**: